josep-egea/elijah_dump/README.md

 ## Current issues

-*	Assumes one talk per meeting.
-In meetings with more than one talk (or more than one speaker), speaker data is not accurate.

 *	Sections not identified as speaker, attendees, etc are just appended to `details`.

+*	<strike>Assumes one talk per meeting.
+In meetings with more than one talk (or more than one speaker), speaker data is not accurate.</strike> It now supports multi topic (talk) and multi speaker.

 *	<strike>Right now, It only gets pages from Jottit (no GitHub pages yet!)</strike> Pages from GitHub now work!